 Eligibility for Social Security Disability Benefits

-Our Tampa Social Security Disability Lawyers Can Help You Apply
+Our Tampa Social Security Lawyers Can Help You Apply

 Mike Murburg, P.A. established our law firm in 1986 to help disabled Bay Area clients obtain the benefits to which they are entitled.
-Our team focuses exclusively on disability law so we can provide the most comprehensive services to every client.
+Our team focuses exclusively on disability law, so our Tampa Social Security lawyers can provide the most comprehensive services to every client.

 Social Security Disability Insurance Program (SSDI)

 Social Security disability is a federal insurance program you pay into through your employment.
 Even after you have paid for Social Security disability insurance throughout your working life, it can be difficult to recover your benefits from the SSA.
 Understanding how this insurance program works can help you successfully complete the application process.
 Social Security disability eligibility is determined by two factors: